shNext/Resume/README.md

 Technology I dedicate to, Dream I believe, Pioneer to the Future

 ### Career goal I want to achieve at the company
-What I want to make/create/advance in the company, not saying "I want to be expert."
+What I want to make/create/advance in the company, not saying "I want to be expert." <br/>
+Specify What I want to realize for the dream, the company, and the world.

 ## Contribution I can do for The company